How to outsource: A decision-making guide for entrepreneurs

 1. What is outsourcing?

-Outsourcing is when a company decides to subcontract part of its operations (e.g., producing a good, completing a manufacturing step or providing a service, such as transportation or payroll processing) to a third party.
+Outsourcing is when a company subcontracts part of its operations (e.g., producing a good, completing a manufacturing step or providing a service, such as transportation or payroll processing) to a third party.

 Rather than investing in their site and expanding upon reaching maximum capacity, some companies outsource their storage needs.